svndroplet/panoramic/README.md

 # panoramic
-Upload panorama photos to immerse yourself in your memory!
+upload panorama photos to immerse yourself in your memory